GoogleChrome/web.dev/src/site/content/en/blog/logical-property-shorthands/index.md

 Normal flow is when the webpage is part of this multi-directionality intentionally.
 When page content updates according to document direction changes, the layout and its elements are considered in flow.
-Read more about "in" and "out" flow [on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flow_Layout) or in the [CSS Display Module spec](https://drafts.csswg.org/css-display-3/#out-of-flow).
+Read more about "in" and "out" of flow [on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flow_Layout) or in the [CSS Display Module spec](https://drafts.csswg.org/css-display-3/#out-of-flow).
 While logical properties are not required to be in flow, they do much of the heavy lifting for you as directionality changes.